scheric1/laravel-env-config/readme.md

 composer install --no-dev
 ```

+If you install new packages in your project, make note that you will need to install them on future pushes.
+Alternatively, you could update the `post-receive` script to account for this.

 #### SET CORRECT PERMISSIONS

 It is good to double check we have proper write permissions on a few directories.